-Autism is a lifelong condition and there are many adults who are on the spectrum in Northern Ireland.
+Autism is lifelong and there are many adults who are on the spectrum in Northern Ireland.
 Prevalence figures for adults are often outdated and inaccurate.
 Many individuals have only received a diagnosis of Autism in their adult life, as awareness of the whole spectrum increases.

 There are also many adults who recognise that they have Autism traits or are Autistic but may not have a formal diagnosis.

 “As far back as I can remember I had intricate thoughts and ideas which have made me unique.
 As a young child in early primary school I used to spend most of my time just doing my own thing and not really making much sense to people.
 My ever intriguing thoughts and ideas were locked up in my head and I couldn’t communicate them with others”

 Autism NI has worked in partnership with The Orchardville Society, NOW, Positive Futures, Autism Initiatives, Praxis and Action Mental Health in recent years to accelerate the progress in adult provision in Northern Ireland.

 Increasingly, there are many adults who seek a formal Autism assessment to give them answers, further information and access to support.
 Often, the first step of this process is to visit your GP and request a referral for Autism Assessment and Diagnosis through your Health and Social Care Trust.
 There are also private assessment and diagnosis options available.